oviice/mopubAds/README.md

 2. **Zipped Source**

-    The MoPub SDK is also distributed as zipped source code that you can include in your application.
-MoPub provides two prepackaged archives of source code:
+    The MoPub SDK is also distributed as zipped source code that you can include in your application:

     **[MoPub Android SDK.zip](http://bit.ly/YUdWhH)**
     _Includes everything you need to serve MoPub ads.
 No third party ad networks are included._